 Are SUTA Taxes Required?

-Keeping tabs on your business credit report or free business credit scores is optional.
-If you are an employer, however, you are legally obligated to pay SUTA taxes.
+If you’re an employer, you’re legally obligated to pay SUTA taxes.
 While it may be tempting to avoid paying them, doing so is considered tax evasion and can lead to serious penalties, which can take a toll on your business and future.

 Don’t hesitate to contact your payroll company or a tax expert in your state if you are confused about SUTA taxes or need help paying them.
 They know the ins and outs of SUTA taxes and can simplify the process.